theonize/Currier/Studies/How to Study Your Bible/0_Overview.md

 Some things that will help you study well are:
 - Telling others what you are studying so you can be accountable and muse with them.
 - Set aside a specific, consistent time to study.
-- Have a goal for you entire study.
+- Have a goal for your entire study.
-- Have a goal for each study session
+- Have a goal for each study session.
   - If you meet this goal and want to continue, go ahead.
-  - Don't stop until you've met this goal, if the goal is to lofty then change it **next time**
+  - Don't stop until you've met this goal, if the goal is too lofty then change it **next time**

 ## Reading